Mother Jones

 OF NOTE:

 In Spring 2021 two women from Mt Olive undertook a new commercial enterprise, inspired by Mother Jones and the role of women in the labor movement overall.
 They created their own coffee roastery, called Kazoo, and they named their delicious featured dark blend “Hellraiser” after Mother Jones.
-The labels of Hellraiser paper bags carry the likeness of Mother Jones on the front and information about Mother Jones, her monument in the Union Miners Cemetery and a QR code on the back – which also has Mother Jones’ most famous saying: “Pray the the Dead and fight like hell for the Living.”
+The labels on Hellraiser paper bags carry the likeness of Mother Jones on the front and information about Mother Jones, her monument in the Union Miners Cemetery and a QR code on the back – which also has Mother Jones’ most famous saying: “Pray the the Dead and fight like hell for the Living.”
 Stop by the roastery at 290 Lakeview Drive, Mount Olive, IL 62069 or order your coffee online